Maryland Master Naturalist Program

 After training, participants serve as University of Maryland Extension volunteers in their communities.
 At least 40 hours of approved service must be documented each year.
 A wide variety of volunteer work is possible, including environmental restoration projects, education and public awareness campaigns, and research in the field.

-The Coastal Plain program will be offered again in fall 2014.
+The Coastal Plain program will be offered again beginning in October 2014.
+Click here and/or contact Ginna Tiernan, Arboretum Adult Program Coordinator, at email@example.com for more information.